128technology/docs/docs/cc_fips_conductor_install.md

 ![Linux Shell](/img/conductor_install2.png)

-5. When the service is listed as _Active_, log into the system using the system default password.
+5. When the service is listed as _Active_, log into the system.
 By logging into the system, you have verified the installation.

 ### Change the Default Passwords